AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Holographic duality

 The behaviour of the purely electric brane with no axion is simple because at low temperatures and frequencies it is governed by the near-horizon limit of the near-extremal geometry, which is \cite{Taylor} \be \exd s^2 \approx - \frac{r^2}{l^2} \left[ 1 - \left( \frac{r_h}{r} \right)^{2\zeta +1} \right] \exd t^2 + \frac{ l^2 \;\exd r^2}{r^2 [1 - (r_h/r)^{2\zeta + 1}]} + r^{2\zeta} \left( \exd x^2 + \exd y^2 \right) \,. \ee This benefits from an attractor mechanism \cite{attractormech, attractormechrev} that makes the near-horizon geometry independent of the boundary data for the scalar fields at infinity.
 This implies that the constants $l$ and $\zeta$ are determined by the field equations, leaving the position of the horizon, $r_h$, as the only important scale.
 The same geometry also describes the near-horizon limit when the dilaton-Maxwell action is replaced by the dilaton-DBI action discussed below (as is shown in Appendix D).

-In particular, the prediction $\zeta = \frac15$ \cite{dilaton1,dilaton2} --- which comes from solving the field equations for the $SL(2,R)$-invariant action given above, eq.~\pref{MaxwellDilatonAction} --- is likely to be significant because the geometry of eq.~\pref{nearhorizon} is Lifshitz-like, with different scaling assigned to time and space directions.
+In particular, the prediction \cite{dilaton1,dilaton2} $\zeta = 1/(1 + 4 \lambda^2)$ --- which comes from solving the field equations for the $SL(2,R)$-invariant action given above, eq.~\pref{MaxwellDilatonAction} --- is likely to be significant because the geometry of eq.~\pref{nearhorizon} is Lifshitz-like, with different scaling assigned to time and space directions.
 This is true even though the asymptotic geometry near infinity is relativistic, due to the presence of the dilaton.
-The dynamical exponent predicted at low temperatures in this case is $z = 1/\zeta = 5$ (though the asymptotic value, $z = 1$, would apply in the UV).
-To the extent that this metric also describes the near-horizon limit of the background geometry in DBI-based model discussed below, we shall see in \S5\ that this value for $z$ gives scaling exponents at very low temperature that agree with observations.
+The dynamical exponent predicted at low temperatures (in the IR) in this case is \be z= \frac{1}{\zeta} = 1 + 4 \lambda^2 \,, \ee although the asymptotic value, $z = 1$, would continue to apply in the UV.
+To the extent that this metric also describes the near-horizon limit of the background geometry in DBI-based model discussed below, we choose $\lambda$ to ensure that $z$ is consistent with low-temperature observations of scaling exponents.
+Since these indicate\footnote{We thank E. Fradkin and S. Kivelson for pointing out the evidence for $z = 1$.} $z = 1$ \cite{QHEz=1sc}, as is also suggested by the importance of Coulomb physics in the microscopic picture \cite{QHEz=1th}, in practice we imagine taking $\lambda^2 \ll 1$, although we expect that the classical approximation to break down for sufficiently small $\lambda$.
+By contrast, the supersymmetric choice $\lambda = 1$ predicts $z = 5$.

 The dilaton also varies logarithmically with $r$ in the purely electric solution, $e^{\phi} \propto r^{4\zeta}$, which vanishes on the horizon in the extremal case ($r_h \to 0$).
 For magnetic branes ($Q_e = 0$ and $Q_m \ne 0$) the dilaton is instead driven to the strong-coupling regime at the horizon in the extremal case.
 Control is nonetheless maintained in refs.~\cite{dilaton1,dilaton2} by taking $T$ to be nonzero but small, so the brane is not quite extremal.
 Then an asymptotic value for the dilaton at conformal infinity can be chosen to ensure that the coupling remains weak enough right down to $r = r_h \ne 0$.
 This tendency to strong coupling at low enough temperatures (for fixed dilaton) is an important feature of these dual systems, that in later sections also limits our ability to compute conductivities directly near quantum Hall plateaux using semiclassical methods.
 (It is recourse to the unbroken discrete symmetries, like $SL(2,Z)$, that ultimately allow progress nonetheless.)